Type Regular Full-Time

-- Demonstrate a proactive commitment to maintaining effective communication with staff and customers to facilitate and promote effective working relationships and customer service.
+- Demonstrate a proactive commitment to maintaining effective communication with staff, Enrollees, Care Team members and other collaterals, and other internal and external stakeholders and customers.
+Promote strong working relationships and excellent customer service.

 - Excellent written and verbal communication.